Robbbo-T/Ampel360XWLRGA/FTC_05-00-00-00-000_ATA_05-Periodic_Inspections_and_Maintenance_Checks.md

 - **Scenario:** The project team identifies a potential risk of missing critical inspections due to manual scheduling errors.
 - **Mitigation Steps:**
     1. **Detection:** Identify shortcomings in the current manual scheduling process through regular audits and feedback from maintenance personnel.
-    2. **Immediate Action:** Implement a CMMS to automate inspection scheduling and provide real-time alerts for upcoming and overdue tasks.
+    2. **Immediate Action:** Implement a CMMS to automate inspection scheduling and provide real-time alerts for upcoming and overdue inspections.
     3. **Preventive Measures:** Train maintenance personnel on the use of the CMMS and establish procedures for verifying inspection schedules.
     4. **Documentation:** Record all inspection schedules, completions, and related data in the CMMS.
     5. **Review:** Analyze the effectiveness of the automated scheduling system and make necessary adjustments to improve its performance.